-"AI is also increasingly used in media technology in stadiums.
-For example, viewers are grouped together to provide appropriate ads according to demographics," reveals Persico.
-AI has become an integral part of sports: "Digital marketing and digital communication are becoming the standard for viewing and consuming sports, both in stadiums and at home.
-Artificial intelligence helps to ensure that the public can consume the sport with a maximum of relevant information".
+It is impossible to imagine sports without AI, he says: "Digital marketing and digital communications are becoming the standard for viewing and consuming sports, both in stadiums and at home.
+AI is helping to ensure that audiences can consume sports with the maximum amount of relevant information."

-"The main benefits for users are access to workout planning, monitoring and even motivation at a fraction of the current cost, reaching many more people than ever before," says Simon Alger, Lead Data Scientist at Freeletics, speaking with ISPO.
+"The main benefits for users are access to workout planning, monitoring and even motivation at a fraction of the current cost, reaching many more people than ever before," says Simon Alger, Lead Data Scientist at Freeletics, speaking to ISPO.